 “It is the sum of all actions by Countdown 2010 partners which helps make a difference for biodiversity.
 The Countdown 2010 Biodiversity Award celebrates the best action for biodiversity conservation which can be a model for other communities and countries” Hans Friederich, IUCN Regional Director for Pan-Europe.

-A special Jury composed by the Countdown 2010 Advisory Board will select the best achievement for biodiversity among the Countdown 2010 partners who submitted a success story.
-The winner will receive the Countdown 2010 Biodiversity Award in Nagoya, Japan, at the CBD COP10 during the Countdown 2010 event and featured at the Reuters-IUCN Media Awards ceremony attended by world leading media.
-An information kit about the winner will also be included in the IUCN press pack for COP10 and distributed to all journalists attending the conference.
-The winner’s story will be sent to the 20 top European broadcasters, including BBC, Reuters, AFP.
+A special Jury composed by the Countdown 2010 Advisory Board selected the best achievement for biodiversity among the Countdown 2010 partners who submitted a success story.
+The winner was the Colombian agency Coralina, which received the Countdown 2010 Biodiversity Award in Nagoya, Japan, at the CBD COP10 during the Countdown 2010 event and featured at the Reuters-IUCN Media Awards ceremony attended by world leading media.
+An information kit about the winner was included in the IUCN press pack for COP10 and distributed to all journalists attending the conference.
+The winner’s story was sent to the 20 top European broadcasters, including BBC, Reuters, AFP.